garabedium/text-twister/README.md

 [] - Case: control/command + a + backspace: letters removed and never added back
 	-- Check if input is blank.
 [] - API: error handling
-[X] - If a word is solved, reset removed letters
+[] - Disable scramble while game is paused (between levels or about to reset) [X] - If a word is solved, reset removed letters

 ## Roadmap